 Attrition - 2 AWW transferred to another center 1 left the job.
 And 1 AWW Passed Away.

-Sample size: Hence In this study, the total sample was 65 AWW and 52 ANM took part in the study.
+Sample size: Hence, In this study, the total sample was 65 AWW and 52 ANM took part in the study.

 They were formally educated with the help of printed materials lectures and color plates for 7 days and a crash course of 3 days after 1 month was done for recapitulation of knowledge.